Holy Passion Processions in Panjim

 Inside the chancel of the Panjim city Church of Our Lady of Immaculate Conception, or say, behind the black curtain, the tableau changes every Sunday.
 Here are scenes of the first four Sundays of Lent.

 1. The Agony in the Garden 2.
 Jesus is condemned by Pilate 3.
 The Flaggelation 4.
-The Crowning with thorns
+The Crowning with thorns 5.
+Condemnation by Pilate

-The fifth Sunday of Lent is observed as Palm Sunday, alternatively called Passion Sunday.
+The sixth Sunday of Lent is observed as Palm Sunday, alternatively called Passion Sunday.
 At this church, the scene is festive in the morning.
 By afternoon, the mood changes.
 After the evening Mass, the tableau portrayed is that of Jesus carrying the Cross.
 At other churches in Goa, this tradition of this tableau could be different.
-In fact, old parish churches in North, Central and South Goa have their peculiar traditions in this regard.
+In fact, old parish churches in North, Central and South Goa have other peculiar traditions in this regard.

 The larger-than-life size statue follows a procession of the faithful, down the zigzag stairs of the city church.
 The procession wends its way through the city streets, much like the procession on Good Friday, and returns to the church by Angelus time.